Emergency Management Resources for Craft Business Owners

 Apply for CERB Through the Canada Revenue Agency (CRA): Here's the page that eligible people can use to apply for the CERB through the CRA starting on April 6, 2020.
 Your best day to apply will depend on the month in which you were born.
 More details are available on the website.

-3. Organizations Supporting Arts Communities and craft business owners
+3. Organizations Supporting Arts Communities and Craft Business Owners

 There are some wonderful organizations that work specifically to support artists and artisans though a crisis.
 And there are other people who are doing a fabulous job of putting together long lists of support resources for craft business owners and visual artists.